wupiter/hello-world-sample/README.md

 ```
 *In the searchbox dropdown there'll be an item for the group and for each value within the group.
 When user selects a group in the UI, all its values will be selected.*

-## PreProcessing
+## Pre-processing
-This field allows configuring string replacement operations on both file paths and file contents before the template files are processed (see next section).
+This field allows configuring string replacement operations on both file paths and file contents before the template files are processed (see next section on templates).

 Sample:
 ```